Stonesjtu/go-docker/README.md

 * Create an archive in his home directory named docker.tar.gz containing the .docker directory (.docker/, /.docker/config.json ) after a successful login
 * Add *home* volume in his task (to access docker.tar.gz archive)

+## CNI integration

+Network plugins allows to assign a job to a network (public/user/project) and assign an IP per container, avoiding port mapping.
+The choice of networks supported depends on the plugin.
+The weave plugin only support the public network at this time.

+In public network, all containers are in the same sub network and can dialog with each other.
+In user or project network, containers are placed in a network where only containers from the same user or project can talk to each other.

+CNI is activated in the network section of the configuration file.
+If not activated, basic Docker bridge and port mapping is used.

 ## Tips